eliot-akira/wp-agility/README.md

 # WP-Agility

+This plugin provides a JavaScript framework to build an interactive frontend user interface with WordPress.
+It's backed by a PHP component for AJAX actions.

+## Features

-The core feature is based on [Agility.js](http://agilityjs.com).
-It provides a simple way to organize frontend code into objects, with data-binding between models and views, as well as a basic event system.
-The WordPress AJAX interface is based on an earlier incarnation called Ajaxio.
+- [Agility.js](http://agilityjs.com), forked and extended - Organize the frontend into objects, with data-binding between models and views, as well as an event system.

+- WordPress AJAX interface - Easy way to get and save content in the database, such as posts, fields, users.

-## Main
+## Example

 Objects are created by the factory function $$.

+They encapsulate the model, view, and events.

-They encapsulate model/view/events, and can be used as a prototype to create other objects.
+An object can contain child objects. and can also be used as a prototype to create other objects.

 #### Container object

 ```
 var app = $$();

-$$.document.append(app);
+$$.document.append(app, '#app-view');
 ```

 #### Model/view binding syntax